willolsker/pseudo-url-localhost/SERVICE.md

 ## Overview

-When installed as a system service, pseudo-url:
+When installed as a system service, nextium:

 - ✓ Starts automatically on system boot
 - ✓ Runs in the background (no terminal required)
 - ✓ Automatically restarts if it crashes
 - ✓ Reloads configuration automatically when you add/remove mappings
-- ✓ Logs all activity to `/var/log/pseudo-url-localhost/`
+- ✓ Logs all activity to `/var/log/nextium/`
 - ✓ Supports both HTTP (port 80) and HTTPS (port 443)

 ## Installation